Large earthquakes follow highly unequal ones: results

-First we check that the data set show Gutenberg-Richter scaling (see Fig. \ref{fig:data_gr}).
-The lower cut-off used in magnitude is 4.5.
-Then the magnitudes are conveted to energy \cite{moment} (inequalities in magnitudes were reported very recently in \cite{g_eq}).
-In Fig. \ref{fig:data1}, the unsorted (actual order) and sorted (according to $g$ values) can be seen.
-Once again, a clear trend of accumulations of larger events towards higher $g$ values are observed.
-In Fig. \ref{fig:data2}, the energy released within a fixed range (of interval 0.01) $g$ values are shown.
-It also shows a clearly increasing trend, as in the case of the models mentioned above.
+The lower cut-off used in magnitude is $4.5$.
+Then the magnitudes are converted to energy \cite{moment} using,

+where the prefactor $C$ does not influence the inequality measures.
+The completeness of the resulting catalog was checked by noting that the size distribution follows GR law.
+Note that inequalities in the magnitudes were reported very recently in \cite{g_eq}.
+In Fig.~\ref{reset_order}, the unsorted (actual order) and sorted (according to $g$ values) series are shown for earthquake sequences in the different regions.
+Once again, a clear trend of accumulations of larger events towards higher $g$ values is observed.
+A similar trend is observed when the events are sorted according to their $k$ values.

+In Fig.~\ref{fig_reset}, we plot $k$ vs. $g$ for each event (with larger ones highlighted).
+All points fall around a common characteristic shape $g=\frac{\ln(1-k)-\ln(k)}{\ln(1-k)+\ln(k)}$ (as given in eq.~\ref{gk_relation}), which is independent of the exponent of the GR law \cite{front}.
+The top $20$ largest events in each region fall above the intersection of the $g$ vs $k$ curve and the straight line $g=k$, indicating larger values of the inequality indices, and particularly their crossing can signal imminent large events.